 Thing you’d never know: Can whip up a mean charcuterie plate in minutes

 With a passion for helping clients tell their stories to the masses, Elise brings a decade of PR experience to Bateman Group with wide expertise across B2B and consumer clients.
-She manages accounts within the future of work and growth tech practices including AdRoll, Invoca, Smartsheet and Pramata.
+She manages accounts within the future of work and growth tech including Google, Invoca, SkyRyse and Tradeshift.

 Previously, Elise worked at Method Communications, where she helped the Salt Lake City-based agency get its start in San Francisco, and at DKC in New York City where she worked on a range of consumer and entertainment accounts.